-There were procedures for the cleaning of the facility available to prevent contamination of the work environment, personnel, or product.
+Procedures for the cleaning of the facility were available to prevent contamination of the work environment, personnel, or product.
 Cleaning validations of selected equipment and processes were available.
 The nonconformities identified were addressed through a CAPA plan.

 7. Product realization